premAI-io/benchmarks/NOTES.md

 #### Platform: x86 & GPU

 No CPU support.
-No AMD or non CUDA platform support.
+No GPU platform supported, except Nvidia.

 CUDA performance is hard to judge with no competing implementations.
+But it provides significant CUDA .

 #### Platform: M1 & Apple